davidwernerhh/manager-manual/README.md

 ## What is this document?

 Let’s face it; this is a weird document.
-But this could be your manual on how to work with me.
+However, this could be your manual on how to work with me.
 Its sole purpose is to help you understand me and my intentions better, but it also helps me self-reflect on my style.
 When you are my direct, it will give you something to read about me, so we can have better and more meaningful conversations about what’s important.

 # How I like to work

-I love to be surrounded by people who challenge me, and I recognize that most people are better at something than I am.
+I love to be surrounded by people who challenge me, and I recognise that most people are better at something than I am.
 That’s probably also the reason why I hired you.
-I am not aiming towards being the best engineer in our organization.
+I am not aiming towards being the best engineer in our organisation.
 You are the expert, you code, build, test, ship, create processes and lead the way.
 I’m here to help.
 My best case scenario is when I can get out of your way.

 I value open, authentic relationships.
 I promise to be kind, honest, empathetic and friendly with you.
 I want to get to know you and what's important for you.
 I will try to create a safe space for you to flourish and grow.

 **How I like to communicate**

 Precise, gentle, honest communication.
 I try not to leave you guessing what I ‘really’ think or expect you to read between the lines of what I’m saying.
-But I know I can still improve on this.
+However, I know I can still improve on this.
 In the past I got the feedback to have a “Manager Gameface” and people have a hard time to read me and understand what I was saying.
 It’s not intentional.
 So, if it’s not clear, and you have a nagging feeling, let me know so I can fix it!

-I will be in a lot of meetings, but I will try to carve out enough time to be responsive to the teams.
+I will be in many meetings, but I will try to carve out enough time to be responsive to the teams.
 Because of that, I prefer async communication, unless it is an emergency.
 This also goes for sensitive or very important dialogue, please to the in person.
 I’ll try to reply promptly to you or let you know when you can expect a reply if you reach out.

 > email > slack > text > in-person/meeting > call

 I expect you to communicate ideas, problems, and solutions effectively.
 I will make decisions and move communication up and across the chains based on the information you are providing, so better make sure it's correct.

 I groom my calendar very well.
-And usually, my schedule is not super full.
+Moreover, usually, my schedule is not super full.
 I’d like to have it that way intentionally so that I can have some quality time with the teams.
 Blocking some time on my calendar is the best way to get my undivided attention.
 If you invite me to a meeting, include the topic and agenda.
 If you need “just two minutes to talk about something”, make sure I know about what item or problem you like to talk about.
 Otherwise, I might assume it is something unfortunate.
-But keep in mind: My calendar is not a puzzle.
+Please keep in mind: My calendar is not a puzzle.
 If you try to squeeze in 15 minutes between two meetings I might decline it or turn up stressed (running from meetings back-to-back is no fun).

 Also: I am sometimes on Slack in the evenings after the kids go to bed or I will answer emails on the weekend.
 I do not expect you to do the same.
 If you need something, push your communication pro-actively, do not wait for me to pull.